 - “Be ready to bring us up to date on the progress of your midcycle review at the next teleconference,” advised the director.

-- Sean quickly brought his colleagues up to date on the latest developments in the field of cellular microbiology, a discussion in which none of them were very interested.
+- Sean quickly brought his colleagues up to date on the latest developments in the field of cellular microbiology, a discussion in which none of them was very interested.

 - These audits are part of the government’s continuing efforts to ensure that official data are immune to political interference and to help keep the process up to date in response to changing technology and an evolving economy, Groshen said. –The Washington Post